walmartlabs/lumbar/docs/plugins/template.md

   * `templateCache` : Object that templates will be assigned to.
 This field is defined on the root config and defaults to `{AppModule}.templates` where {AppModule} is the name of the application module.
         This instance can be any object and should be manually defined by the client code.
+  * `templateTemplate` : An optional string for the code to be generated when a template is inserted into the module source.
+The template will recieve three variables: `data`, `templateCache` and `name`.
+  * `precompiledTemplate` : An optional string for the code to be generated when a compiled template is inserted into the module source.
+The template will recieve three variables: `data`, `templateCache` and `name`.

 ## Example ##